Companies that use Typeform

 Analyzed and validated by Henley Wing Chiu

-Typeform We detected 1,463 customers using Typeform and 50 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (9%) and the most common company size is 11-50 employees (38%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+Typeform We detected 1,489 companies using Typeform and 55 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (10%) and the most common company size is 11-50 employees (38%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date